heaven-sweetie/Test-Driven-Development-in-Swift/build_app_menu_using_tdd_in_swift.md

 }
 ~~~

 It makes the metadata passed to it available for inspection.
-It also allows us to set the error and menu items we want it to return which is very convenient.
-Now we are ready to build the `AppMenuManager` class.
+It also allows us to set the error and menu items we want it to return which is very convenient. `AppMenuManager` class를 build할 준비가 되었다.
 Here is what it looks like.

 ~~~swift
 import Foundation